marcindulak/jhalfs-ci/README.md

 # Description

-**Warning**: this project uses privileged containers and can make your host (laptop) non-bootable.
+**Warning**: this project uses privileged containers and may make your host (laptop) non-bootable.

-This project performs Automated Linux From Scratch [jhalfs](https://www.linuxfromscratch.org/alfs) using vagrant and docker, for the purpose of continuous integration.
+This project performs Automated Linux From Scratch [jhalfs](https://www.linuxfromscratch.org/alfs) using docker.

 The [jhalfs](https://www.linuxfromscratch.org/alfs) is a set of scripts which retrieves the Linux From Scratch [lfs](https://www.linuxfromscratch.org/lfs/) book, extracts